Hippolytus (play): Synopsis

 The play is set in Troezen, a coastal town in the north-eastern Peloponnese.
 Theseus, the king of Athens, is serving a year's voluntary exile after having murdered a local king and his sons.
 His illegitimate son is Hippolytus, whose birth is the result of Theseus's rape of the Amazon Hippolyta.
 Hippolytus has been trained since childhood by the king of Troezen, Pittheus.
+Hippolytus has a step-mother, Phaedra, who lives in Athens.

 At the opening of the play Aphrodite, Goddess of love, explains that Hippolytus has sworn chastity and refuses to revere her.
 Instead, he honours the Goddess of the hunt, Artemis.
-This has led her to initiate a plan of vengeance on Hippolytus.
-When Hippolytus went to Athens two years previously Aphrodite inspired Phaedra, Hippolytus' stepmother, to fall in love with him.
+This has led Aphrodite to initiate a plan of vengeance on Hippolytus.
+When Hippolytus went to Athens two years previously Aphrodite caused Phaedra to fall in love with him.

 Hippolytus appears with his followers and shows reverence to a statue of Artemis, a chaste goddess.
 A servant warns him about slighting Aphrodite, but Hippolytus refuses to listen.

-The chorus, consisting of young married women of Troezen, enters and describes how Theseus's wife, Phaedra has not eaten or slept in three days.
+The chorus, consisting of young married women of Troezen, enters and describes how Theseus's wife, Phaedra, has not eaten or slept in three days.
 Phaedra, sickly, appears with her nurse.
 After an agonizing discussion, Phaedra finally confesses why she is ill: she loves Hippolytus.
 The nurse and the chorus are shocked.
 Phaedra explains that she must starve herself and die with her honour intact and to save Theseus from shame.
 However, the nurse quickly retracts her initial response and tells Phaedra that she has a magical charm to cure her.
 However, in an aside she reveals different plans.

 The nurse, after making Hippolytus swear not to tell anyone, informs Hippolytus of Phaedra's desire and suggests that Hippolytus consider yielding to her.
 He reacts with a furious tirade and threatens to tell his father, Theseus, everything as soon as he arrives.
 Phaedra realizes disaster has fallen.
 After making the chorus swear secrecy, she goes inside and hangs herself.